 For years, light celebrity roasts and larger-than-life political statements reigned supreme at the Oscars, peppered with a few brilliant industry in-jokes.
 Who can forget those two amazing consecutive jabs that Billy Crystal delivered at Orion films in 1991 and 1992?

 Despite some hilarious M&A jokes here and there, the movie business didn’t have an equivalent hotshot contender like the cable industry to worry about.
 In fact, since 1990 the large majority of Best Picture Oscars had indeed gone to major film studios, with Miramax, Universal and Warner Bros. ranking up 4 wins each.
 Sure, there were up and coming production companies and studios to worry about.
 But an industry has to have an appropriate level of competition for it to produce quality products.
 And above all else, pretty much all of these companies had been founded by old studio execs with very good relationships in Hollywood who just wanted to do movies on their own terms.
 A good example of this is Spielberg’s Amblin Entertainment which produced Schindler’s List, winner of the 1993 Oscar for Best Picture.
-It’s hard to think of Amblin Entertainment and other well-connected new companies as the young turks of Hollywood, much less the proverbial industry outsiders.
+It’s hard to think of Amblin Entertainment and other well-connected new companies as the new young turks of Hollywood (especially as they were represented by the ‘old’ young turks at CAA), much less the proverbial industry outsiders.